 I also got the fantastic opportunity to interview the amazing Natalia Tena.
-She is best know to Potter fans as Nymphadora Tonks, but she can currently be seen on HBO’s Game of Thrones as Osha.
-She was incredibly nice and down-to-earth, and took time out of her extremely busy schedule to answer some of my questions.
-You can read my exclusive interview with Natalia on MuggleNet or by clicking right here!
+She is best known to Potter fans as Nymphadora Tonks, but she can currently be seen on HBO’s Game of Thrones as Osha.
+She was incredibly nice and down-to-earth and took time out of her extremely busy schedule to answer some of my questions.
+You can read my exclusive interview with Natalia right here!

 It was so hard to leave Atlanta on Monday.
-We had such a great time at the convention and didn’t want our vacation to end!
+We had such a great time at the convention and didn’t want our vacation to end.
 I had so much fun at DragonCon 2013!
-I will definitely be in attendance next year!
-And next year I will definitely be staying at a host hotels, that way I can run up to my room and nap in between panels!
+I will definitely be in attendance next year.
+And next year I will definitely be staying at a host hotel – that way I can run up to my room and nap between panels.

 Finally, I want to thank DragonCon for letting me report on the convention, MuggleNet for letting me represent them, Natalia for letting me interview her, Kevin Young for taking (more than) half of these amazing photos, and, last but not least, Katie Hynes for driving all the way up to Atlanta with me, tolerating me the entire trip, and making my DragonCon 2013 trip one that I will treasure forever.